mdbenito/paperwhy/content/post/jordan_gradient-based_2017.md

 is the kinetic energy so we always interpret this term as such and the second one $- \mathrm{e}^{\beta \_{t}} f (x)$ as the potential energy whose well we are going down.
-The choice of $h$ will depend on the geometry of the problem, i.e. on the space where minimization happens. (more...?)
+The choice of $h$ will depend on the geometry of the problem, i.e. on the space where minimization happens.

 The scaling functions $\alpha \_{t}, \beta \_{t}, \gamma \_{t}$ are in fact fixed by certain **ideal scaling conditions** reducing them to **one**